ltw-webdev-4/curriculum/making-a-new-pattern.md

   - title: "Markdown & YAML slide deck"
     url: "/courses/web-dev-4/markdown-yaml/"

+goal:
+  no_image: true
+  before: |
+    We already have our pattern library set up so now we’re ready to create our first pattern.

+    But a pattern library isn’t much use if it is empty of patterns—so we’re going to look at how to add new patterns to our library in this lesson.
+  notes:
+    - label: "Type it, type it real good"
+      text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"

 steps:
   - title: "Set up project"
     before: |
-      We already have our pattern library set up so now we’re ready to create our first pattern.

       We’ll set up our button styles then you can continue to finish them in this week’s homework assignment.